The TCS NQT Exam Structure, Explained Section by Section

 3. Build coding speed.
 Solve programming problems every day, and practise writing code that passes test cases under time pressure, not just on paper.

-The NQT is not designed to fail you — it is designed to sort candidates by preparation.
+The NQT is not designed to fail you.
+It is designed to sort candidates by preparation.
 The students who clear it comfortably are rarely the most brilliant; they are the ones who practised the exact section patterns until they were routine.
-Two of those patterns — aptitude and reasoning — overlap heavily with other placement tests and even government exams, so the work compounds.
+Two of those patterns, aptitude and reasoning, overlap heavily with other placement tests and even government exams, so the work compounds.

-Start with a diagnostic mock, then build a daily routine — our 30-day aptitude routine is a ready-made schedule for the foundation sections.
+Start with a diagnostic mock, then build a daily routine.
+Our 30-day aptitude routine is a ready-made schedule for the foundation sections.
 Explore the full placement preparation catalogue to line up the courses for each part, and treat every mock as a lesson rather than a verdict.